How to Naturally Treat Bipolar Disorder

 • Mood

-Generally speaking, these shifts usually involve a “manic episodes” (when energies are high) and a “depressive episode” (when energies are low).
+Generally speaking, these shifts usually involve “manic episodes” (when energies are high) and a “depressive episode” (when energies are low).
 There are three types of bipolar disorder, each of which differs slightly but still involves these shifts in energy:

 • Bipolar II Disorder – When an individual experiences depressive episodes alongside hypomanic episodes (a state that’s not as intense as bipolar I’s manic episodes).

 • Cyclothymic Disorder (Cyclothymia) – When periods of hypomanic and depressive episodes last for at least 2 years (1 year in children and adolescents).
-However, the difficulty with cyclothymia is symptoms don’t often meet the requirements for depressive and hypomania episodes. ³
+However, the difficulty with cyclothymia is symptoms don’t meet the requirements for depressive and hypomania episodes. ³

 As mentioned, people with bipolar disorder experience two sets of symptoms: manic (or hypomanic) and depressive.
 The symptoms for each are as follows: